Samsung/tizen-docs/docs/application/native/guides/multimedia/media-controller.md

 > **Note**
 >
-> This Attributes support Tizen 5.5 and Higher for Mobile and Wearable.
+> These Attributes support Tizen 5.5 and Higher for Mobile and Wearable.

 ## Related Information
 - Dependencies